 With the opportunity to wipe the slate clean for a film now 30 years old, Universal has treated their material right.
 Gone are the sanitized guns, cut lines, and goofy antics.
-This is E.T. as a generation remembers it, still completely effective in its effects, emotion, and heart (glowing or otherwise).
+This is E.T. as a generation remembers it, still completely effective in its visuals, emotion, and heart (glowing or otherwise).

 E.T. follows two beings, one a young boy distraught over his parents separation, the other a stranded alien creature filled with curiosity and an eagerness to go home.
 They blend perfectly, Elliot (Henry Thomas) needing something to latch onto, and E.T. needing a guide on this new planet.
 The mixture of genres is brilliant, from a stable line of unsettling mystery as the creature is discovered with a child-like brilliance, heavy drama as the situation deteriorates, fantasy as E.T. displays his prowess, and science fiction as a mystery man with jingling keys tracks the being to Elliot’s home.

 Few do more than E.T., a perfect storm of ideas loosely born from Spielberg’s Close Encounters (what if the alien didn’t make it back onto the ship?), projected onto the screen in harmony.
 From the grunts and gurgles that give the being a voice, to the child actors who couldn’t be asked for more, and a director who plants his own life experience into the center of it, E.T. is an absolute masterpiece.
 It doesn’t miss an emotion or a chance to entertain, and this film contains more iconic shots than any other film geared towards kids.
-You grow up loving up, and as an adult, you become enamored with its magic.

 E.T. has never contained this much definition in the home.
 Not only has the opportunity never been there, Universal’s rip shod approach wouldn’t have allowed it anyway.
 In their new phase where a godly beam of light has seated itself above their Blu-ray production department, the film can shine.
 Close-ups generate substantial clarity thanks to preservation of the film grain and lack of immediate compression foul ups.
-Manipulation has been taken out of the equation, no signs of filtering or needless noise reduction.
+Manipulation has been taken out of the equation; no signs of filtering or needless noise reduction.
 It feels pure, and without so much as a speck of discernible damage to the source.

 Color has been left alone, feeling natural in its weight and purity.
 Flesh tones are perfect.
 Moments of saturation, from the dazzling sunset to the brilliant blues of the night sky, carry this disc into the high-end of catalog work.
 Inside the darkened forest or corners of the home, E.T. clings to solid, weighted black levels that carry firmness.
 There’s no loss of shadow detail or depth due to age.

 It’s not safe to call E.T. perfect.
-No, it does commit a few sins, although they’re far removed from what could previously be considered the Universal norm.
+It does commit a few sins, although they’re far removed from what could previously be considered the Universal norm.
 The opening shot of the night sky does carry some digital noise and banding.
 It’s brief, but there, and not consistent.
 Impressively, the smoky interior of the bathroom as E.T. pales on the floor is handled deftly.

 One more compression issue can be called upon as the alien ship leaves Earth.
 It’s a special effect shot with the usual edgy multi-pass lines, and that’s fine.
 Not okay is the DVD-level compression that swallows the ship’s top with mosquito noise, and the night sky with artifacts.
 It’s such a jarring switch in quality you have to wonder what happened, because it’s not the source.
 It’s almost disheartening to slam E.T. with anything given it’s abilities to produce such a fantastic visual product, but the reality is those two shots shouldn’t push anybody away.